How to Grow Jostaberries – A Guide to Growing Jostaberries

-- Bushes should be pruned to create an open framework of upright branches.
+- Bushes should be pruned when dormant to create an open framework of upright branches.
 About half of the new growth each year should be removed, and any older, less productive branches or those growing at odd angles should be cut out cleanly just above ground level.

 Harvesting, Eating & Storing Jostaberries